the-pudding/svelte-starter/README.md

 * `mq`: returns an object of media queries booleans if they are enabled or not.
 You can modify them in the js file.
 * `viewport`: returns an object `{ width, height }` of the viewport dimensions.
 It is debounced for performance.
-* `scrollY`: returns an number window vertical scroll position.
+* `scrollY`: returns a number of window vertical scroll position.
 It is throttled using rAF for performance.
 * `timer`: returns an object { timer, elapsed }. `timer` has 5 methods (start, stop, toggle, set, reset) and `elapsed` is a store that is the number of ms.

 ### Utils